akashsara/AU-results-scraper-analyzer/README.md

 ## Setup & Usage:

-_Requires Python3 and the following libraries: pandas, matplotlib, BeautifulSoup4 and Requests_
+_Requires Python3 and the following libraries: pandas, matplotlib, seaborn, BeautifulSoup4 and Requests_

 1. Edit `scrape.py` with the starting and ending register numbers as well as the subjects to scrape.
 Make sure that the subjects are in the same order as the results.